Vermilion Energy Inc. (VET) To Go Ex-Dividend on June 29th

-Vermilion Energy Inc. (TSE:VET – Get Rating) (NYSE:VET) announced a quarterly dividend on Wednesday, June 29th, TickerTech reports.
+Vermilion Energy Inc. (TSE:VET – Get Rating) (NYSE:VET) declared a quarterly dividend on Wednesday, June 29th, TickerTech reports.
 Stockholders of record on Friday, July 15th will be paid a dividend of 0.06 per share on Friday, July 15th.
-This represents a $0.24 annualized dividend and a dividend yield of 1.01%.
+This represents a $0.24 annualized dividend and a dividend yield of 0.99%.
 The ex-dividend date of this dividend is Wednesday, June 29th.

-Vermilion Energy (TSE:VET – Get Rating) (NYSE:VET) last announced its earnings results on Wednesday, May 11th.
-The company reported C$1.69 EPS for the quarter, topping the consensus estimate of C$1.07 by C$0.62.
-The business had revenue of C$810.18 million for the quarter.
-On average, equities analysts expect that Vermilion Energy will post 6.4200003 EPS for the current year.
+Vermilion Energy (TSE:VET – Get Rating) (NYSE:VET) last announced its quarterly earnings data on Wednesday, May 11th.
+The company reported C$1.69 EPS for the quarter, beating the consensus estimate of C$1.07 by C$0.62.
+The firm had revenue of C$810.18 million for the quarter.
+On average, analysts expect that Vermilion Energy will post 6.4200003 EPS for the current fiscal year.

-In other news, Senior Officer Gerard Schut sold 10,000 shares of the stock in a transaction dated Tuesday, June 7th.
-The shares were sold at an average price of C$30.00, for a total value of C$300,000.00.
+In related news, Senior Officer Terrance Gerald Hergott sold 7,329 shares of Vermilion Energy stock in a transaction dated Monday, April 4th.
+The shares were sold at an average price of C$27.03, for a total transaction of C$198,066.96.
+Following the completion of the transaction, the insider now directly owns 9,872 shares of the company’s stock, valued at approximately C$266,791.79.
+Also, Senior Officer Gerard Schut sold 10,000 shares of Vermilion Energy stock in a transaction dated Tuesday, June 7th.
+The stock was sold at an average price of C$30.00, for a total transaction of C$300,000.00.
 Following the transaction, the insider now directly owns 88,609 shares of the company’s stock, valued at C$2,658,270.
-Also, Senior Officer Terrance Gerald Hergott sold 7,329 shares of the stock in a transaction dated Monday, April 4th.
-The shares were sold at an average price of C$27.03, for a total transaction of C$198,066.96.
-Following the completion of the transaction, the insider now directly owns 9,872 shares in the company, valued at C$266,791.79.

 Vermilion Energy Inc, together with its subsidiaries, engages in the acquisition, exploration, development, and production of petroleum and natural gas in North America, Europe, and Australia.
 It owns 81% working interest in 636,714 net acres of developed land and 85% working interest in 301,026 net acres of undeveloped land; 130,715 net acres of land in the Powder River basin in the United States; 96% working interest in 248,873 net acres of developed land and 86% working interest in 134,160 net acres of undeveloped land in the Aquitaine and Paris Basins in France; 53% working interest in 901,791 net acres of land in the Netherlands; 54,625 net developed acres and 920,723 net undeveloped acres in Germany; 975,375 net acres land in Croatia; 946,666 net acres land in Hungary; and 48,954 net acres land in Slovakia.